 “Our son has engaged himself,” said one mother.
 “Dear, innocent boy!

-His greatest hope is that he may creep one day into a clergyman’s ear.
+His greatest hope is that he may creep one day into a priest’s ear.

-It’s very artless and loveable, that; and being engaged will keep him
+It’s very plain that; and being engaged will keep him

 steady.
 What joy for a mother!”

 “Our son,” said another mother, “had scarcely crept out of the egg,

 when he was already off on his travels.
 He’s all life and spirits;

 he’ll run his horns off!
 What joy that is for a mother!
 Is it not so,

 Mr. Beetle?” for she recognized the stranger by his horny coat.

 “You are both quite right,” said he; so they begged him to walk in;